XiaomingLiGit/ProgrammingAlgorithmsPatterns/README.md

 Code repository for the course Programming Algorithms and Patterns at Vanier College in summer 2026

+This repository contains examples and hands-on exercises in Java and Python.

+- `src/`: Java implementations and course examples
+- `python/`: Python implementations and course examples

 # Pattern list
 ## Creational: